CuyZ/Valinor-Bundle/README.md

     // to 0 to disable this feature entirely.
     $config->console()->mappingErrorsToOutput(15);

-    // By default, mapper cache entries are stored in the filesystem.
-This can
+    // By default, mapper cache entries are stored in the build directory of the
-    // be changed by setting the name of a PSR-16 cache service below.
+    // application.
+This can be changed by setting a custom cache service.
     $config->cache()->service('app.custom_cache');

     // Cache entries representing class definitions won't be cleared when files